lj020326/life-thoughts/topics/life-balance.md

 I have had friends / acquaintances in many fields outside of technology.

-Some of their professions/careers include doctors, lawyers, professors, teachers, home builders, automobile mechanics, electricians, plumbers/HVAC specialists, real estate agents.
+Some of their professions/careers include doctors, lawyers, professors, musicians, artists, police, home builders, automobile mechanics, electricians, plumbers/HVAC specialists, real estate agents, teachers.

 In almost all cases, there is a general disciplinary path, with a premium on experience and the master-apprentice relationship.